-The new album, Dreams, is out March 3rd 2014.
-It'll be released as CD, limited 2LP colored vinyl and digital download.
+The new album, Dreams, was released March 3rd 2014.
+It's out on CD, limited 2LP colored vinyl and digital download.
 More information on this release below.

 ALBUM PRESS FOR "DREAMS"

 Back in 2007 the NME posed the following question: “What would happen if WhoMadeWho got serious?”
 It was around this time that the Danish trio of Tomas Høffding, Jeppe Kjellberg and Tomas Barfod – having released just one album – were drafted in as very last minute replacements to open that year's Benacassim festival after the Klaxons were delayed by a grounded plane.
 Bounding onto the stage sporting skeleton outfits, they shouted, “Hello, we’re the Klaxons!
 From Denmark!”
 Hence the question.
 Fast-forward six years and it all seems completely moot – their forthcoming fifth album, Dreams, is not only the sound of a band getting very serious indeed, it's also one of the best indie-dance albums to emerge in years.